 They need to know if you have any of these conditions:

-have not received the meningococcal vaccination
+not received meningococcal vaccine

 pregnant or trying to get pregnant

-This medicine is given into your vein by a health care provider in a clinic or hospital.
-A special MedGuide will be given to you by your health care provider before you receive each dose of medicine.
+A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Contact your pediatrician or health care professional regarding the use of this medicine in children.
+Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Interactions are not expected.

-Side effects that you should report to your prescriber or health care professional as soon as possible:
+Side effects that you should report to your doctor or health care professional as soon as possible:

-eyes that are sensitive to the light
+eyes sensitive to light

-Side effects that usually do not require medical attention (report to your prescriber or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 runny nose or colds